williamschwindt/ios-module-project-swift-fundamentals-iii-playground/README.md

 	$1 USD to $19.70 MXN

 ## Add the Conversion Logic

+Create a new playground in this repository called "CurrencyConverter"

 1. Create a currency type enum above the class and below the `import` statements.